Kamalakannan-1208/Dashboard-for-Domain-Analysis/README.md

 # Dashboard-for-Domain-Analysis
-Created a Dashboard  using Power BI and Excel , To identify which domain have high interest on our ERP software Salses
+Created a Dashboard  using Power BI and Excel , To identify which domain have high interest on our ERP software Salses.

 ![Alt Text](Dashboard.jpg)